curiousben/Room-Infrastructure/microservices/Filter/base/docker/1.0/README.md

       "acceptedValues": [],
       "location": [],
       "typeOfMatch": ""
+    },
+    "<key>": {
+      "acceptedValues": [],
+      "location": [],
+      "typeOfMatch": ""
+    },
+    .
+    .
+    .
+    "<key>": {
+      "acceptedValues": [],
+      "location": [],
+      "typeOfMatch": ""
     }
   }
 }
 ```
 Notes:

-- Notes: As of Nov 11th only one value comparison can be performed but expanded functionality is planned
 	- acceptedValues: Is all potential combinations that values will be compared against.
+When doing number comparision only one value can be in the array
 	- location: Is the location of where the `<key>` is located.
 All array elements are position sensitive.
-	- typeOfMatch: This determines how the comparison will take place. the choices as of Nov 11th are `exact` and `partial`
+	- typeOfMatch: This determines how the comparison will take place.
+The potential choices for types of comparison are `exactString`, `partial`, `exactNumber`, `greaterThan`, and `lessThan`.
+	- acceptedValues and location have to be arrays and typeOfMatch has to be a string.

 ## Payload sent